mattrussi/gitlab-com-runbooks/docs/redis-cluster-ratelimiting/README.md

 the relevant period is actually stored as part of the keyname (`epoch_time / period`), and it uses Redis TTLs to manage the data/expiry (no client activity required; old data just ages out)

-It is _not_ a service to implement rate-limiting on Redis itself.
+It is _not_ a service to rate limit requests to Redis itself.

-This was split because as found in <https://gitlab.com/gitlab-com/gl-infra/production/-/issues/3034#note_460538394> RackAttack alone accounted for somewhere in the order of 25% (absolute) CPU usage on the redis-cache instance in Nov 2020, and that will only have grown with traffic.
+This Redis instance was split off from `redis-cache` because as found in <https://gitlab.com/gitlab-com/gl-infra/production/-/issues/3034#note_460538394> RackAttack alone accounted for somewhere in the order of 25% (absolute) CPU usage on the redis-cache instance in Nov 2020, and that will only have grown with traffic.

 As the cache cluster approached 95% saturation it was determined the best short-term approach was to split out the rate-limiting data storage to its own cluster before we go further with more horizontal scalability.

+The `redis-cluster-ratelimiting` instance is the horizontally scalable counterpart of `redis-ratelimiting` whichs runs in Sentinel mode.
+More information on efforts to horizontally scale Redis instances can be found [here](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/823).

 ## Architecture